You are responsible for maintaining your immigration status. There are several important things you must do to maintain status.

 To obtain authorization for an additional activity, you must request that your inviting institution/corporation and your department supervisor complete the J-1 Occasional Lectures and Short-Term Consultations Form and return it to the Office of International Affairs.

-Due to the complexity of the J status immigration regulations, International Affairs recommends that you speak with a coordinator as soon as you begin to consider changing your nonimmigrant status.
+Due to the complexity of the J status immigration regulations, OIA recommends that you speak with a specialist as soon as you begin to consider changing your nonimmigrant status.
 If you are subject to Section 212(e), also known as the "two year home residency requirement," this will impact your situation.
-If you are uncertain whether or not you are subject to 212(e), an coordinator can likely assist you with the determination and, if needed, will provide you with information about how you can apply to receive a waiver of this requirement.
-The coordinator will also discuss options for changing status via the mail or via travel.
+If you are uncertain whether or not you are subject to 212(e), a specialist can likely assist you with the determination and, if needed, will provide you with information about how you can apply to receive a waiver of this requirement.
+The specialist will also discuss options for changing status via the mail or via travel.